Root Canal Treatment

 A tooth’s inner structure consists of a soft, delicate material called the pulp.
 This material is normally protected by the tough enamel material that surrounds it.
 However, a potentially serious infection can occur if harmful bacteria are able to access the inside pulp.
 This happens occasionally due to deep cavities or unexpected injuries.
 If you don’t receive treatment, you could likely lose your tooth.
 Root canal treatment is a great solution to overcome a serious inner tooth infection.

-We offer root canal treatment in Hyde Park – Boston, MA.
+We offer root canal treatments at both Ace Dental Boston locations – Hyde Park & West Roxbury.
 If you’re experiencing tooth pain or believe you may need a root canal, call our office today to set up an appointment.

-Root canal treatment starts with digital X-rays to determine the extent of the damage.
-Then, generally, sedation is provided for comfort as the dentist accesses the tooth’s inner structure from the top.
+Root canal treatment starts with digital X-rays to determine the amount of damage in the tooth.
+Sedation is then provided for comfort as the dentist accesses the tooth’s inner structure from the top.
 They carefully clean out an infectious material to leave the tooth as a hollowed-out structure.
 Then an antimicrobial liquid flushes out the root canals down to the jawbone.
 The tooth is then treated with a medicated filling substance to offer support and strength and to help the tooth heal in a timely manner.
 To protect the tooth, a dental crown is placed over the structure to prevent factures and breakages.

 How do I know if my root canal is infected?